elcengine/elemental/README.md

 - Run `make install` to download all dependencies and install the required tools.
 This is required only once.
 Afterwards you could use the traditional `go mod tidy` for dependency management.
 - Run `make test` to run all tests suites.
-- Run `make test-lightspeed` to run the same above tests cost faster at the cost of readability.
+- Run `make test-lightspeed` to run the same above tests slightly faster at the cost of readability.
 - Run `make test-coverage` to run all test suites and generate a coverage report.
-Executes with `make test-lightspeed` under the hood.
 - Run `make benchmark` to run all benchmarks.
 - Run `make lint` to run the linter.
 - Run `make format` to format all files.